lxvm/AutoBZCore.jl/aps_example/README.md

-[Scripts updated for AutoBZCore v0.3]
+[Scripts in development for AutoBZCore v0.4]

+Warning: this example may not work well using Julia 1.10.

 Hello, to reproduce the code example in these [slides](https://web.mit.edu/lxvm/www/slides/autobz_aps.pdf) follow these steps: